Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Your adventure in Tuscany begins with your arrival in Florence.
 This beautiful city is the capital of the Tuscany region and is known for its art, architecture, and history.

 After checking into your hotel, take some time to explore the city and its many attractions.
-Visit the iconic Duomo di Firenze, a stunning cathedral that is a masterpiece of Renaissance architecture.
-Make time to do the climb up inside the dome, but only if you feel comfortable in tight spaces.
+Visit the iconic Duomo di Firenze, a stunning cathedral masterpiece of Renaissance architecture.
+Make time to climb inside the dome, but only if you feel comfortable in tight spaces.
 The view from the top is fantastic.

 Afterward, stroll through the city via the best-known food market in Florence, the Mercato Centrale, also known as the San Lorenzo Market.